skycoin/viscript/notes/im_bits.md

-George: this is how skycoin is run inside run.sh --gui-dir+"${DIR}/src/gui/static/" $@ so my guess is we only need the /src/gui/static/ directory for running skycoin right?
+Red: this is how skycoin is run inside run.sh --gui-dir+"${DIR}/src/gui/static/" $@ so my guess is we only need the /src/gui/static/ directory for running skycoin right?